| Microwaves & RF August 1999

 (and obtained) because that is what was requested of the synthesizer when it

+was invoked to perform a MAG design.
 Figure 7 shows that the additional goal of in-band transistor

 stabilization has been met.